Parallelized Givens Ansatz for Molecular ground-states: Bridging Accuracy and Efficiency on NISQ Platforms: Results and Discussion

 The dissociation profiles obtained with various electronic structure methods are shown in Fig.~\ref{fig: H2O-STO-6G-Symm-Dissoc-Profile-Quantum}(a), where we conducted both full space (with seven spatial orbitals and 10 electrons) and active space calculations (with an AS(6e, 5o)).
 To identify the orbitals that recover the maximum correlation energy for an AS(6e, 5o), we applied the method discussed in Sec.~\ref{subsec:ASS-CCSD} at each bond distance.
 The different choices of (6e, 5o) ASs and their associated correlation factors and correlation energies calculated at the CCSD level of theory are given in Table \ref{tab: H2O CAS(6e, 5o) AS at equilibrium geometry} for $R_{OH} = 0.958 \angstrom$.
 For brevity, we only present the data associated with the top 5 choices in Table \ref{tab: H2O CAS(6e, 5o) AS at equilibrium geometry}.
 The complete data can be found in Table \ref{supp-tabS1: H2O Full CAS(6e, 5o) AS at equilibrium geometry} of the supplementary information.

 From Table \ref{tab: H2O CAS(6e, 5o) AS at equilibrium geometry}, it is evident that the set of orbitals with higher correlation energy ($E_{corr}$) also has a larger correlation factor ($\epsilon$) associated with it, proving that the correlation factor serves as a good metric for identifying the ``orbital set'' that can retrieve significant correlation energy.
 Using this procedure, we identified the correct set of active orbitals (which provides the highest correlation factor) at every $R_{OH}$ value dynamically.
 Below $1.4~\angstrom$, we find that the orbital set (1,2,3,5,6) retrieves most of the correlation energy.
 Similarly, between $1.4 - 1.5~\angstrom$ and above $1.5~\angstrom$, the orbital sets (1,2,4,5,6) and (1,3,4,5,6) retrieve the maximum amount of correlation energy, respectively.
 It is important to note that choosing the orbital set dynamically (i.e., depending on the geometry) yields smooth energy profiles, unlike the ones obtained by fixing the same orbital set for all distances, which show sudden discontinuities in the energy profiles \cite{rossmannek2021quantum}.
 As such, our method has an apparent advantage in obtaining accurate potential energy surfaces for a given AS.
-However, there is also a computational bottleneck associated with our method due to the requirement of running a full CCSD calculation (i.e., by including all the orbitals for a chosen basis set), which has a polynomial scaling with the system size (number of basis functions).
-Nevertheless, since our method provides a systematic approach to identify the correct orbital set that can retrieve maximum correlation for a given AS, it can be extremely useful to benchmark other methods that predict the active set of orbitals based on chemical intuition (for example, using the symmetry of orbitals \cite{eddins2022doubling, motta2023quantum}).
+Since our method provides a systematic approach to identify the correct orbital set that can retrieve maximum correlation for a given AS, it can be extremely useful to benchmark other methods that predict the active set of orbitals based on chemical intuition (for example, using the symmetry of orbitals \cite{eddins2022doubling, motta2023quantum}).